iamhosseindhv/notistack/README.md

 // event fired when user clicks on action button (if any) onClickAction       type: func            required: false       defualt: dismisses the snackbar

-// Example of a prop passed to Mui-Snackbar transitionDuration={{ exit: 380, enter: 400 }}
+// Example of a Mui-Snackbar prop transitionDuration={{ exit: 380, enter: 400 }}
 ```
 Using material-ui `classes` prop, you can override styles applied to a snackbar based on its variant.
 For more info see [overriding with classes](https://material-ui.com/customization/overrides/#overriding-with-classes).
 This accepts the following keys: